argosopentech/argos-train/README.md

 You can also manually load data by putting your data at `run/source` and `run/target` and setting `data_exists=True` in `bin/argos-train`.

+You can use [this project](https://github.com/Interaction-Bot/opus-nlp-downloader) to automatically download data from Opus.

 ## Docker
 Docker image available at [argosopentech/argostrain](https://hub.docker.com/repository/docker/argosopentech/argostrain).